 In order for us to prepare a processing agreement for you, we first need to clarify:

 You will receive a clear processing contract that will always protect you as much as possible.
-The processing contract contains provisions that cannot be modified, but we will always inform you which parts are involved and what the limits of modification are.
+The processing contract contains provisions that cannot be modified, but we will always inform you which parts are affected and what the limits of modification are.

 The processing contract is also a good tool for any further contractual negotiations.
-We have vast experience with what the standard contractual arrangements are in IT law, so we are able to set everything up so that the processing contract is as close to your business as possible.
+We have vast experience with what the standard contractual arrangements are in IT law, so we are able to set everything up so that the processing contract is as tailored to your business as possible.